Updating Zoning Regulations for Downtown Mason

 If you have questions about the proposed Zoning Code update, please contact us at DChambers@masonoh.org.

-Please be advised there will be a public hearing at the City of Mason Planning Commission meeting on Tuesday, October 5, 2021 beginning at 7:00 p.m. in the City Council Chambers of the Mason Municipal Center, 6000 Mason-Montgomery Road, Mason, Ohio to review the proposed update to the Zoning Map, Zoning Ordinance and Subdivision Regulations for the City of Mason relating to Downtown Mason Zoning Districts.
+Please be advised there will be a public hearing at the City of Mason Council Work Session meeting on Monday, January 24, 2022 beginning at 4:00 p.m. in the Community Room of the Mason Municipal Center, 6000 Mason-Montgomery Road, Mason, Ohio to review the proposed update to the Zoning Map, Zoning Ordinance and Subdivision Regulations for the City of Mason relating to Downtown Mason Zoning Districts.

 To learn more about the proposed changes for zoning in Downtown Mason, follow the two-step guide below to first locate the property you are interested in and second click on the corresponding link for additional details.